argallab/jaco_ros2/README.md

 Changed DISPLAY from `:0` to `DISPLAY` in moveit_configs_utils launchers.py.
 Need to change this every time we update the package in apt.

 TODO: fix the velocity; robot too slow (need to change from 0.35 to 0.86--left note where we need to do that yaml file in ada_moveit)

+If experiencing some voodoo, exit docker!!
+And reenter. (issue we faced was having 3 different robot_state_publisher nodes)

+##S jaco2.cpp
+Robot device is 8 and that is for our robot (dofs 7, fingers 3)

 ## Dependencies